sconklin/go-lcd-backpack/README.md

 ## Troubleshoting

-> NOTE 1: Library is not goroutine-safe, so use synchronization approach when multi-gorutine output expected to display in application.

-> NOTE 2: If you experience issue with lcd-device stability play with strobe delays in routine `writeDataWithStrobe(data byte)`.
-Default settings: 200 ms (microseconds) for setting stober, and 30 ms for exposing it to zero.
-Try to increase them a little bit, if you expirience any malfunction.

-## FAQ

 - How to obtain fresh Golang installation to RPi device (either any RPi clone):

-  Download fresh stable ARM tar.gz file (containing armv6l in file name): https://golang.org/dl/.
+  Download fresh stable ARM tar.gz release file (containing armv6l in file name): https://golang.org/dl/.
   Read instruction how to unpack content to /usr/local/ folder and update/set up such variables from user environment as PATH, GOPATH and so on.

 - How to enable I2C bus on RPi device: